 Another well-known arrival in Siem Reap is Hard Rock Cafe (King’s Road Angkor).
 The American restaurant and hotel chain is a global phenomenon with hundreds of locations spread around the world – the Siem Reap branch is their first and currently only location in Cambodia.
 Every Hard Rock outlet features live bands belting out classic covers nightly, with Rock & Roll memorabilia on display (Hard Rock Cafe Angkor has one of Madonna’s hats and a guitar owned by Gene Simmons of KISS, among other items).
 The menu is stuffed with hearty American and TexMex food, in massive portions, such as Hard Rock’s Original Legendary Burger, Famous Fajitas, and Rockin’ Wings.
 A special Cambodian addition is the “Local Legendary Burger”, made with Khmer herbs and spices, and topped with a fried egg.

 The Pizza Company (Angkor Trade Center) has the standard selection of pizza, pasta, salads and appetizers which are “flavoured to excite”.
 Look out for Asian-inspired pizza toppings such as Tom Yum Kung (chilli paste, prawns, calamari and mushroom) and Tropical Seafood.

-If you need to chill, Swensen’s (St 105) will satisfy your craving for cool with their indulgent ice cream scoops and sundaes.
+If you need to chill then Swensen’s (St 105), where happiness never melts, will satisfy your craving for cool with their indulgent ice cream scoops and sundaes.
+Founder Earle Swensen gave his customers three things: quality, quantity, and value for their money.
+They have a selection of more than 20 ice cream flavours and an unlimited variety of Ice Cream Sundaes that include premium quality toppings such as Mars, Oreo, and classic cookie.
 The Earthquake Sundae is an eating challenge, while the Sticky Chewy Choc Fantasy lives up to its dreamy title.

 Sarpino’s Pizzeria (Samdech Tep Vong St) has over 80 restaurants in eight countries and aims to meet the demand for greater freshness, quality, authenticity and most of all, variety in their pizza.
 They take pride in knowing how to make an exceptional Italian-style pizza every time, and hand-knead their dough and allow it to proof three times to fully develop its flavor and texture.
 Sarpino’s is renowned for its sauce, using only the sweetest tomatoes available to guarantee perfect consistency and concentrated flavours.